 In light of this, we should avoid the following foods:

 - Unhealthy fats such as fried and junk foods

-Among yoga techniques, inversion poses are great for relaxing and combating insomnia.
+Among yoga techniques, inversion poses are great for relaxing and overcoming insomnia.

-- Doing so, we can relieve symptoms like leg heaviness or headaches, which make it difficult to rest well.
+- You can relieve symptoms like leg heaviness or headaches, which make it difficult to rest properly, just by doing so

-- We can lay down on the floor with our legs lifted vertically, or against a wall.
-Or, we can do a different pose if we know how to do it.
-The candle pose works good here.
+- We can lay down on the floor with our legs lifted vertically, or against a wall; the candle pose is a good alternative

 6. Insomnia and the intestines